arkhnl/Capstone-2/README.md

 # Capstone-2
 Electric Vehicle detection
 This repo contains analysis of data from Gridcure (https://www.gridcure.com/contact/).
-The report is in the soerd document.
+The report is in the word document.
 Keywords: Electric Vehicle, logistic regression, support vector classification, feature engineering